lf-edge/eve/docs/WIRELESS.md

 In general, a single GSM modem can actually multiplex between different data networks (and thus provide multiple network interfaces) this is very rarely done in practice (and EVE certainly doesn't support it) but you need to keep in mind that each of these networks is distinguished by a separate Packet Data Handle (PDH) value.
 For example, your `uqmi --start-network ...` command will return a unique PDH handle back to you and if you ever want to reference that particular data connection you'll have to either use that value or use a catchall one `0xFFFFFFFF`.

 Another concept that you will encounter when looking at QMI/MBIM protocols is that of a Client ID (CID).
 Think of it as an HTTP token in REST APIs -- something that uniquely identifies a stateful connection with a given client.
 If you're issuing a series of QMI/MBIM commands as a transaction you want to keep client ID the same for all of them.
 Take a look at how [this script](https://github.com/freedesktop/libqmi/blob/master/utils/qmi-network.in) handles both PDH and CID.

+This idea of an token guaranteeing an active connection is actually a pretty important one.
+For example, another popular script for attaching to data connection in [MBIM mode](https://github.com/freedesktop/libmbim/blob/master/utils/mbim-network.in) goes out of its way to keep a single active connection between different invocations of the `mbimcli` utility (look for how it uses `--no-open` and `--no-close` options and caches transactions IDs so that the next call to `mbimcli` can pick it up and use it as an argument for `--no-open`)

 ### Frequencies and antennas